Wen Jiabao: Foreign policy

-Wen Jiabao played a prominent role advancing China's foreign policy positions, and became increasingly visible on the world stage as China's economic power expanded.
+Wen played a prominent role advancing China's foreign policy positions, and became increasingly visible on the world stage as China's economic power expanded.
 He went on an official working visit to North Korea on 4 October 2009, the first time a Chinese Premier has visited North Korea since Li Peng's visit in 1991.
 He was greeted at the Pyongyang Airport by ailing North Korean leader Kim Jong-Il.
 Kim rarely greeted foreign dignitaries himself upon their arrival at the airport.
 Reuters believed this to be a show of solidarity from North Korea and that the country was serious in fostering a good relationship with China.
 Wen also met with European Union leaders at a China-EU conference in late November 2009, where he refused calls for China to revalue its Yuan and re-examine its foreign exchange regime.
 Wen remarked in Nanjing that "some countries are on the one hand pressuring China to appreciate its currency while on the other hand they are practicing trade protectionism against China in many different forms."